-In addition, many core topics run through the entire program and do not always take place within the confines of one university trimester.
-For example, topics such as ethics are continuous; others are pulsed or covered in segments during the 20-month program.
-Students enroll each trimester in ten units of courses that meet on weekends (usually, Friday afternoon and evening and Saturday morning and afternoon) about five or six times per trimester at two- or three-week intervals.
+In addition, many core topics run through the entire program and do not always take place within the confines of a single trimester.
+For example, the themes of values-centered leadership and ethics are explored within each module; other topics are covered in segments during the 20-month program.
+Students enroll each trimester in ten units of courses that meet on weekends (usually, Friday afternoon and evening and Saturday morning and afternoon) either five or six times per trimester at two- or three-week intervals.
 Students are enrolled continuously until the program is completed.
-On occasion, the classes are longer.
-The program includes a four-day effective executive workshop, a two-day ethics and law session, a two-day business simulation, and an eight-day international session held outside the United States.
-The strategic management project is a means of applying the concepts and learning gained in each course to the real-world learning opportunities of each student's job and future promotions.
+On occasion, classes are held over an extended weekend session.
+The program begins with a fourday effective executive residential workshop and also includes an eight-day international residential session held at locations of emerging importance in global business.
+At the end of each trimester, students undertake applied research projects which provide them with the opportunity to apply the knowledge and skills acquired in that trimester to a business or industry of their choice, thus allowing Executive MBA students the opportunity to customize the program to businesses and/or industries of their choice.
+In the final trimester, the strategic management capstone project provides a means of applying the concepts and knowledge gained in the program to a substantive strategic analysis of a real-world business opportunity or problem.

-To offer an efficient and compelling learning experience, several integrating approaches are utilized to create a robust learning opportunity surpassing traditional approaches to executive MBA education.
+To offer an effective and compelling learning experience, several innovative and integrating approaches are utilized within the Pepperdine EMBA program to create a robust learning opportunity that surpasses traditional approaches to executive MBA education.

-Dedicated Faculty Team
+A Dedicated Faculty Team

-Six professors and a class advisor are identified before each cohort begins.
-They meet before the class commences for planning purposes, lead the class during the four-day kickoff session, and remain in contact throughout the entire program.
+A core team of six professors plus a class advisor is assigned as a dedicated faculty team to each EMBA cohort class before the program begins.
+The teaching team meets before the class commences to plan the overall curriculum, identify the specific points of integration, lead the class during the four-day opening residential session, and remain in close contact throughout the entire program.

-The Class Advisor
+A Class Advisor

-This seventh member of the faculty team attends all class sessions throughout the 20-month period and provides continuity throughout the program.
-The class advisor assures that appropriate preparation and progress is maintained by meeting with individuals and learning teams as needed.
-The advisor helps integrate the content and the experiences of each cohort and advises the students on conducting and completing each module's application project including the fifth trimester strategic management project.
+This seventh member of the faculty team attends all class sessions throughout the 20-month period.
+The class advisor assures that appropriate class preparation and learning progress is maintained by meeting with individuals and learning teams as needed.
+The advisor also provides continuity throughout the program and helps integrate the content and the experiences across trimesters.
+Advice is provided to students on how to formulate and complete each trimester's applied research project and the strategic management capstone project.

-Effective Executive Workshop
+The Effective Executive Workshop

-Each Executive MBA class begins with a four-day, live-in effective executive workshop.
-The workshop reviews the entire program and develops working relationships with faculty and other key resources.
-It presents basic information on management techniques and builds a learning team by developing a shared understanding of specific communications skills.
-While the privacy and individuality of the students are respected and valued, students are expected to be willing to examine and learn from their own behavior and the behavior of others in the class.
+Each Executive MBA class begins with a four-day, residential effective executive workshop.
+The workshop provides an overview of the entire program and develops working relationships with the faculty team.
+The workshop also builds a learning community among the students by developing a shared understanding of learning goals, identifying individual differences, and developing communication and team skills.
+While the privacy and individuality of the students are respected and valued, students are expected to be willing to examine and learn from their own behavior and the behavior of others in the class

-Learning Community
+The Cohort as Learning Community